dilipkrishnamurthy/dilip.github.io/_pages/sciML.md

 Funding
 --------------------
-The seminar series of funded by the [ARPA-E DIFFERENTIATE](https://arpa-e.energy.gov/technologies/programs/differentiate) program and the Carnegie Mellon Presidential Fellowship.
+The seminar series is funded by the [ARPA-E DIFFERENTIATE](https://arpa-e.energy.gov/technologies/programs/differentiate) program and the Carnegie Mellon Presidential Fellowship.

 Conception
 --------------------